phisolani/phisolani/README.md

 ## 👋 Hey there, I'm Pedro!

-**Voyager in the digital cosmos, unraveling the mysteries of computer science with the insight and curiosity of a timeless explorer.**
+> **"Sokath, his eyes open."**
+> — Dathon (*Star Trek: The Next Generation*, S5E2, *Darmok*, 1991)

-With a passion for **big data** and **AI-driven technologies**, I specialize in turning complex challenges into scalable and innovative solutions.
+With a passion for big data and AI-driven technologies, I specialize in turning complex challenges into scalable and innovative solutions.
+Like Dathon's metaphorical language, I believe in the power of shared knowledge, patterns, and structured communication—whether in data, AI, or cloud infrastructure.

 ### Tools and Technologies